-Cleaning up debris and keeping the water clear is an essential part of being a pool owner, but tackling a pool full of green water might seem like a task that’s out of your expertise.
-If your water has turned an ugly shade of green, don’t worry, it can happen to everyone.
-The best way to prevent green pool water is to know how and why it happens.
+Cleaning up debris and keeping the water clear is an essential part of being a pool owner, but tackling a pool full of green water might seem daunting.
+If your water has turned an ugly shade of green, don’t worry.

 Why Did My Swimming Pool Turn Green?